netbek/dotfiles/README.md

 The suggested workflow is as follows, but feel free to choose your own adventure:

-* To add a configuration not listed above, add a subdirectory to the dotfiles directory, add one or more entries to the install script as needed.
+* To add a configuration not listed above, add a subdirectory to the dotfiles directory, and add one or more entries to the install script as needed.

 * To remove a configuration, comment out the relevant entries in the install script.